evo Size and Buying Guides - We have one of the largest selections of skateboards on the web, a super knowledgeable staff and expert guides.

-Each manufacturer -- and furthermore -- various series of boards from vendors feature differing shapes or degrees of concavity.
+Each manufacturer - and furthermore - various series of boards from vendors feature differing shapes or degrees of concavity.
 Concave is related to the amount of bending and shaping between the sides of the board, and can affect the ease of performing tricks in numerous ways.
-Flatter boards –those with less concave— can be better for technical flip tricks, while boards offering increased concave are seen as more solid and easy to control.
+Flatter boards with less concave can be better for technical flip tricks, while boards offering increased concave are generally more solid and easy to control.

 The trucks attach the wheels to the deck and allow for turning and pivoting on the axle.
-Trucks can be adjusted to how easily they pivot.
+The ease of pivoting on trucks can be adjusted.
 Tightening the nut on the kingpin compresses the bushings and creates a stiffer feel when turning.
 Looser trucks are better for turns while tighter trucks are better for pop.
 Changing the hardness or durometer of the bushings will also change how the trucks will pivot.
-It is important to know the size of your board before picking out trucks.
+Trucks come in different widths so it's important to know the size of your board before picking out trucks.

 Trucks are available in varying heights and each is better suited for various skateboarding styles and activities.
 In general, there are LOW, MID, and HIGH truck styles.

-Low - Best suited for flip tricks and providing extra stability, this truck hieght is complimented well with smaller wheels to reduce chances of “wheel bite."
+Low - Best suited for flip tricks and providing extra stability, this truck hieght goes well with smaller wheels to reduce chances of “wheel bite."
 This is also good for beginners because of the lower center of gravity

 Mid - Best for skateboarding in the streets or at a park, but very versatile, this truck height is the most common for all-around skateboarding.